mindscan-de/BrightFlux/README.md

 Video time stamp Annotations
-* sync log message with video, e.g. select a log entry and then show the content of the video at exactly this time stamp
 * add Markers to annotation data frame
-* combine video object references with individual data frames (from MainProjectView)
 * load video also loads parallel video annotation file
+* show video frame content of the video at exactly a selected time stamp
+* sync from data frame to current video and locate position.
+* provide more accurate time stamps e.g. 0.1s 0.25s granularity (maybe on a frame number basis, i mean we know the number of frames, we know the frames per seconds, but the video player must be more precise then and show the frame numbers)

 Application-Startup (est. 6 kLOC)